Archive for Category: Personal Growth

 Read More

-If business unfolded in real life as it does on Excel, everyone would be a businessman…and if selling were the only skill necessary for the business to thrive, the salesperson would have it easy.
+If business unfolded in real life as it does on Microsift Excel, everyone would be a businessman…and if selling were the only skill necessary for the business to thrive, the salesperson would have it easy.
 What irony!
-Many employees shun sales, yet all who start their side hustle or outright business crave it.
-One would therefore
+Many employees shun sales, yet all who start a side hustle—or outright business—crave it.
+All the same, the

 Read More